 No two tours are alike.

-Each tour I give is as unique as the people who take them.
-Because not everybody is interested in the same things, I tailor each tour to the people, places and things that matter most to them.
-Below are a few theme ideas you can use to pick what interests you the most most.
-From there, I’ll create a tour that’s just right for you.
+Each tour we give is as unique as the people who take them.
+Because not everybody is interested in the same things, we tailor each tour to the people, places and things that matter most to them.
+Below are a few themes that are included in our narrative while on tour.
+When you book a tour, look for the PDF document link that will include Amish or Mennonite Artisan stops (Cottage businesses).
+From there, we’ll create a tour that’s just right for you.
 And if you don’t have any particular interests, that’s OK too.
-Either way, I’ll take you on a journey to the most unique and interesting places our wonderful county has to offer (and we’ll skip all the common tourist shopping areas).
+Either way, we’ll take you on a journey to the most unique and interesting places our wonderful county has to offer (and we try our best to avoid common shopping areas).

-Agriculture/farming tours get into the nitty gritty of how the Amish work, farm, raise animals, make money, and do many of the daily chores we do – without all the modern conveniences.
+Agriculture and farming will always be highlighted on tours and gets into the nitty gritty of how the Amish work, farm, raise animals, make money, and do many of the daily chores we do – without all the modern conveniences.

 One meal.
 Many memories.

 There’s lots of good places to eat here in Holmes County, but imagine being the personal guests of an Amish family with a home cooked spread like no other set out before you.
-Homemade bread, fresh-baked pies, and centuries old family recipes along with great conversation make for a traditional Amish dinner you’ll be talking about for years.
-Use my online form and let me know what dates work best for you, how many will be in your group, and if you have any particular menu preferences.
-These dinners are really popular, and dates fill up fast, so I like to have a week’s notice.
+Homemade bread, fresh-baked pies, and decades old family recipes along with great conversation make for a traditional Amish dinner you’ll be talking about for years.
+Click the BOOK NOW button on the main page and let us know what dates work best for you, how many will be in your group, and if you have any particular menu preferences (please include allergies if applicable).
+These dinners are really popular, and dates fill up fast, so we like to have a week’s notice.
 The sooner you can reserve your time, the better.

-Use my online form to let me know when you’d like to schedule a private dinner and I’ll be in touch within 24 hours.
+Use our BOOK NOW button on the main page to let us know when you’d like to schedule a private dinner and we’ll be in touch with you.